johnsmith0031/alpaca_lora_4bit/README.md

 ![](alpaca_lora_4bit_penguin_fact.gif)

-# Development
-* Install Manual by s4rduk4r: https://github.com/s4rduk4r/alpaca_lora_4bit_readme/blob/main/README.md
-* Also Remember to create a venv if you do not want the packages be overwritten.

 # Update Logs
 * Resolved numerically unstable issue
 * Reconstruct fp16 matrix from 4bit data and call torch.matmul largely increased the inference speed.